109163101120/drive-to-hipchat/README.md

 1. Create a [changes channel](https://developers.google.com/drive/v2/reference/changes/watch)
    so drive-hipchat is notified when any of the user's files are modified
 1. On receiving a change notification
-    1. Record the file's visibility
+    1. Upgrade the file's visibility (i.e. if its visibility has increased since we last saw it, record the new value)
     1. If the file is private, return
     1. If the file is new, send a HipChat notification
     1. If the file was private last time we saw it, send a HipChat notification